Home

 Second step

-"Three Soldiers Having Fun with Women" (circa 1635, Benesch, B 100 verso, Schatborn, S 31), {Kupferstichkabinett, Berlin}.
-This drawing was made at the same period as the drawing "Rustic people dancing".
-This drawing corresponds to the second step.
-Rembrandt solved the problem of the construction of couples, what interests him here is the expression of the characters.
-The soldier in the foreground tries to put his hand between the legs of the woman who reacts violently, she tries to withdraw his hand and is about to slap him.
-Rembrandt splits the woman's right arm to show its movement and favors the expression of her face.
-In the case of the second couple Rembrandt shows the characters having fun while caressing.
+Three Soldiers Carousing with Women (circa 1635, Benesch, B 100 verso, Schatborn & Hinterding, D 31), {Kupferstichkabinett, Berlin}.
+This drawing was created during the same period as Rustic people dancing.
+It corresponds to the second stage of Rembrandt's working method.
+The artist has solved the problem of constructing couples and is now primarily interested in the expression of the characters.
+The soldier of the first couple tries to slip his hand between the woman's thighs, to which she reacts violently: she attempts to pull his hand away and is about to slap him.
+Rembrandt doubles the woman's right arm to suggest movement while emphasizing the expression on her face.
+In the case of the second couple, the artist depicts characters having fun and exchanging caresses.

 Combination of steps 1 & 2

-"Two Horses in the Coaching Inn" (circa 1637, Benesch, B 461, circa 1629, Schatborn, S 460), {Rijksmuseum, Amsterdam}.
-Two horses pulling a carriage stop to rest.
-The driver places a blanket on the horses and a woman feeds one of the horses.
-This study is particularly remarkable.
-It combines the two methods of the first step as well as the second step of Rembrandt's method to draw an ephemeral scene.
-To begin Rembrandt realizes the quasi-static part or freeze frame which allows him to build his drawing, this first step corresponds to the carriage, the coachman, the blanket and the woman.
-Their representation is made very simply without any details.
-Then, he draws the horse's head in the background.
-The horse eats the fruit that the lady holds out, this corresponds to the study of the movement of the first step.
-Rembrandt splits and even triples the layout of the horse's head showing the movement of grabbing the fruit and starting to chew.
-This is an example of repentance used to suggest movement (see also the drawings "Rustic People Dancing" and "A man helps a rider to mount his horse").
-Duplication to indicate movement was already used in the Paleolithic or Neolithic (in ancient Egypt for example).
-And finally, Rembrandt draws in detail the expression of the horse's head in the foreground, its neck and its four legs, which corresponds to the second step of its method of study.
-It should be noted once again the extraordinary faculties of memorization and analysis of Rembrandt who watches for a few seconds an ephemeral scene.
+Two Horses in the Coaching Inn (circa 1637, Benesch, B 461, circa 1629, Schatborn & Hinterding, S 460), {Rijksmuseum, Amsterdam}.
+Two horses pulling a cart arrive to rest.
+The driver places a blanket over the horses while a woman offers one of them a piece of fruit.
+This study is particularly remarkable because it combines the two characteristic methods of the first and second stages of Rembrandt’s study technique to depict a fleeting scene.
+First, Rembrandt executes the quasi-static part, or "freeze-frame," which allows him to structure his drawing.
+This initial stage includes the cart, the driver, the blanket, and the woman—represented in a very simple manner without any detail.
+In the background, he then draws the horse’s head as it eats the fruit offered by the woman, corresponding to the study of movement from the first stage.
+To suggest movement, Rembrandt doubles and even triples the outline of the horse’s head, showing the animal grabbing the fruit and beginning to chew it.
+This technique of redoubling to indicate movement, known as repentir, is also observed in the drawings Country People Dancing and A Man Helps a Rider to Mount his Horse.
+The technique of doubling to convey motion was already employed in the Paleolithic and Neolithic periods (for example, in ancient Egyptian art).
+Finally, Rembrandt carefully details the expression of the horse’s head in the foreground, as well as its neck and four legs, corresponding to the second stage of his study method.
+Once again, it is worth emphasizing Rembrandt’s extraordinary memorization and analytical abilities, enabling him to capture a fleeting scene with such precision in just a few seconds.

-"The Naughty Boy" (circa 1635, Benesch, B 401, Schatborn, S 238), {Kupferstichkabinett, Berlin}.
-This drawing corresponds to the third step.
-Rembrandt solved the problems of construction, movement and expression of the characters.
-He places the shadows and lights to give the impression of volume.
-To strengthen the violent and ephemeral nature of the scene, Rembrandt draws the shoe of the child which has just come off his foot and which is falling.
-If he draws with great attention the movement of the two women and the child, as well as the expression of the faces of the women and the three children, he very succinctly draws the hands of women and especially their feet.
-Rembrandt concentrates his work on bringing some part of the drawing to the spectator’s attention and translating the nature of the scene.
+The Naughty Boy (circa 1635, Benesch, B 401, Schatborn & Hinterding, D 238), {Kupferstichkabinett, Berlin}.
+This drawing corresponds to the third stage of Rembrandt's artistic evolution.
+The artist has resolved the challenges of construction, movement, and character expression.
+He uses shadows and light to create a sense of volume.
+To emphasize the violent and fleeting nature of the scene, Rembrandt depicts the child's shoe coming loose from his foot and about to fall.
+Although he pays great attention to the movement of the two women and the child, as well as to the facial expressions of the women and the three children, he sketches the women's hands and especially their feet only very briefly.
+In doing so, Rembrandt focuses his efforts on the part of the drawing intended to capture the viewer’s attention and convey the dramatic character of the scene.

 The Soldier at the Brothel

-"The Soldier at the Brothel" or "The Soldier at the Tavern" (circa 1642-43, Benesch, B 529), {private collection}.
-This drawing is generally called "The Prodigal Son in the Company of Women of Easy Virtue" or "The Prodigal Son at the Tavern", however the man has a dagger on his belt and his sword is placed along the armchair to the right of the drawing.
-It therefore seems unlikely that it was the prodigal son.
-This drawing is an example that fits the third step, it represents a miniature painting.
-We will notice the freedom of the line and the simplicity of the sceneries, Rembrandt is interested in recreating the atmosphere and the expression of the characters who have fun.
+The Soldier at the Brothel or The Soldier at the Tavern (circa 1642-43, Benesch, B 529), {private collection}.
+This drawing is commonly known as The Prodigal Son in the Company of Loose Women or The Prodigal Son in the Tavern.
+However, the man is wearing a dagger at his belt, and his sword is placed along the armchair to the right of the drawing, making the identification as the Prodigal Son unlikely.
+This drawing represents the third stage of Rembrandt’s method and appears as a miniature painting.
+The freedom of the lines and the simplicity of the setting are noticeable, as the artist’s main interest lies in recreating the atmosphere and the expression of the characters enjoying themselves.

-The Angel Leaves Tobit and his Family
+The Angel Leaving Tobit and his Family

-"The Angel Leaves Tobit and his Family" (1641), {Rijksmuseum, Amsterdam}.
-Archangel Raphael leaves Tobit and his family after treating Tobit's father's blindness.
-Tobit's family thanks the angel who flies away and disappears.
-In this completed etching, Rembrandt resume consideration of the study of the angel of the drawing "The Sacrifice of Manoach".
-This etching corresponds to the third stage and is a variant of the painting from 1637: "The Angel Leaves Tobit and his Family".
-One of the characteristics of Rembrandt is that he can be interested in a subject for several years and provide very different representations.
-In the etching, he focuses on the family of Tobit and the expression of the characters.
-Note that for Rembrandt, the little dog represents the symbol of the loyalty of Tobit's family towards the Archangel Raphael whereas in the Bible the dog is a harmful animal which has a very bad reputation.
-This shows that when Rembrandt draws a biblical scene, he signs it with his personality and always makes his point of view predominate over generally accepted conventions.
-Rembrandt draws only the bottom of the angel who takes flight suggesting the quick disappearance of the angel in the eyes of Tobit's family and the spectator who witnesses an ephemeral scene.
+The Angel Leaving Tobit and his Family (1641), {Rijksmuseum, Amsterdam}.
+The archangel Raphael leaves Tobit and his family after healing Tobit’s father’s blindness.
+The family thanks the angel, who takes flight and disappears.
+In this highly accomplished etching, Rembrandt revisits the study of the angel from the drawing The Sacrifice of Manoach.
+This etching corresponds to the third stage of his artistic evolution and represents a variation of the 1637 painting titled The Angel Leaving Tobit and His Family.
+One of Rembrandt’s unique traits is his ability to remain interested in the same subject for several years while offering very different representations.
+In this etching, he focuses on Tobit’s family and the characters’ expressions.
+It is worth noting that, for Rembrandt, the small dog symbolizes the family's loyalty to the archangel Raphael, whereas in the Bible, the dog is considered a harmful and ill-reputed animal.
+This demonstrates that when depicting a biblical scene, Rembrandt imbues it with his own personality, always prioritizing his perspective over generally accepted conventions.
+Rembrandt depicts only the lower part of the angel in full flight, thus suggesting his rapid disappearance from the sight of both Tobit’s family and the viewer, witnesses to a fleeting scene.
+Even the donkey appears stunned by the angel’s ascent, enhancing the effect of surprise and astonishment.

-Lying Young Woman
+Young Woman Kying down

-"Lying Young Woman", probably Hendrickje Stoffels (around 1655-56, Benesch, B 1103, around 1654, Schatborn, S 441), {British Museum, London}.
-This drawing is done with brush and ink and is one of Rembrandt's masterpieces.
-It gives an idea of what Rembrandt could achieve when he had finished solving the early difficulties.
-One can practically find the sequence of the brush strokes according to the ink charge that remains in the brush.
+Young Woman Lying down, probably Hendrickje Stoffels (circa 1655-56, Benesch, B 1103, circa 1654, Schatborn & Hinterding, D 441), {British Museum, London}.
+This drawing, made with brush and ink, is one of Rembrandt's masterpieces.
+It reveals what Rembrandt was capable of achieving once he had resolved the preliminary difficulties.
+One can almost trace the order of the brushstrokes according to the amount of ink left in the brush.

 Preliminary Study

-When he focuses his interest on a particular character in a group, it is very interesting to see how Rembrandt draws the group while avoiding to close/constrain his drawing.
-We will present the two drawings "Guided by an Angel, Lot and his Family Leave Sodom" and "Lot and his Daughters" in which Rembrandt focuses on the main characters, most notably Lot.
+When Rembrandt focuses his attention on a particular character within a group, it is very interesting to observe how he draws the group while avoiding closing the structure of his drawing.
+We will present the two drawings Guided by an Angel, Lot and His Family Leave Sodom and Lot and His Daughters, in which Rembrandt concentrates on the main characters, particularly on Lot.
+In both works, he skillfully emphasizes the main figures while allowing the surrounding elements to remain more loosely defined, creating a dynamic and open composition.
+This approach emphasizes the central characters without restricting the fluidity of the scene, adding a sense of movement and spontaneity to the drawings.

-"Guided by an Angel, Lot and his Family Leave Sodom" (circa 1636, Benesch B 129), {Albertina, Vienna}.
-Led by an angel, Lot, his wife and daughters leave Sodom which is going to be destroyed by God.
-The angel warns them not to turn back, his wife who will turn back to see Sodom will be transformed into a salt statue.
-Lot and his daughters will take refuge in a cave (see "Lot and his Daughters").
-This remarkable drawing was constructed in the same way as the previous one.
-In order not to close his drawing, Rembrandt begins with the character of Lot who is very detailed with the shadows to indicate the volumes, then he draws the angel and the wife of Lot who surround him and guide him and finally he ends with the representation very succinct of his two daughters who follow them.
-This drawing is also a very good example of a study sheet which contains the three characteristic steps of Rembrandt.
-The last interesting point is the attribution problem of this drawing.
-Indeed, on the back of the sheet is a drawing probably made ten years before by a pupil of Lastman.
-Thus that is why some experts said this drawing would not be from Rembrandt but could be a copy of a drawing of Rembrandt made by Govert Flinck? or Jan Victors? in the years 1640-45.
-Legend says that when Rembrandt took this sheet to draw, one of his students told him: "No Master, do not take this sheet to draw, otherwise in three hundred years some experts could downgrade your drawing! ".
-Rembrandt shrugged and made his drawing.
+Guided by an Angel, Lot and his Family Leave Sodom (circa 1636, Benesch B 129), {Albertina, Vienna}.
+Guided by an angel, Lot, his wife, and his daughters leave Sodom, destined for destruction by God.
+The angel warns them not to look back; however, Lot’s wife, defying this warning to glance behind, will be turned into a pillar of salt.
+Lot and his daughters will later take refuge in a cave (see the following drawing, Lot and His Daughters).
+To maintain the openness of his composition, Rembrandt begins by drawing Lot with great detail, using shadows to define the volumes.
+He then depicts the angel and Lot’s wife, who surround and guide him, and finally sketches the two daughters following them in a more succinct manner.
+This drawing is an excellent example of a study sheet, revealing the three characteristic stages of Rembrandt's work.
+Another interesting point is the question of the drawing’s attribution.
+On the verso of the sheet, there is a drawing likely made about ten years earlier by a student of Lastman.
+This led some experts to speculate that the drawing might not be by Rembrandt himself, but rather a copy made by Govert Flinck (?) or Jan Victors (?) in the years 1640–45.
+Legend has it that when Rembrandt picked up this sheet to draw, one of his students said, "No, Master, don’t use that sheet for drawing, or in three hundred years, experts might discredit your work!"
+Rembrandt merely shrugged and drew on it anyway.

 Portrait of Saskia

-For Rembrandt the most important is not to draw accurately the whole thing but to work on which interests him in the drawing and which allows him to express what he wishes, the part which must catch the eye of the observer.
-This way of treating the subject is also found in certain paintings executed after 1650.
-Note also that in the treatment of the subject of drawing or etching developed by Rembrandt, the theme of the subject becomes secondary to the breathe of life brought into his drawing or etching.
-To illustrate all of what we have just developed, we present the "Study for the Lamentation of Jacob" and the painting "Woman bathing in a Stream" by Rembrandt as well as the lithograph "The Mother and her Child" by Käthe Kollwitz and the print "The Great Wave of Kanagawa" by Katsushika Hokusai.
+For Rembrandt, the important thing is not merely to draw the whole scene, but to focus on the part of the drawing that interests him and allows him to express what he wants.
+This is the part that should capture the observer’s attention (see, for example: Three Soldiers Carousing with Women, Horses at the Relay Station, The Naughty Boy, Accompanied by an Angel, Lot Leaving Sodom with His Family, Portrait of Saskia).
+This way of approaching the subject can also be found in certain paintings executed after 1650.
+It is worth noting that, in the treatment of a subject in a drawing or print, the theme becomes secondary to the life he breathes into his works (for example: Omval).
+To complete our discussion, we will also present the painting A Woman Bathing in a Stream and Rembrandt’s studies of a seated woman, as well as the lithograph The Mother and her Child by Käthe Kollwitz and the print The Great Wave off Kanagawa by Katsushika Hokusai.

 Study for the Lamentation of Jacob